Zonotora/mindpalace/src/pages/math/probability-theory.md

 # Random variable
 A random variable is a variable whose outcome depends on a random event.
 In probability theory a random variable is understood as a measurable function defined on the @(probability space)(probability-space).
 A random variable maps from the sample space to any measurable space with some probability.

+# Probability mass function
+The probability mass function, also known as the discrete density function, is a function that gives the exact probability of a discrete random variable to some value.
+It differs from the probability density function in that it is associated with discrete random variables instead of continuous random variables.

+# Probability density function
+The probability density function (PDF) must be integrated over an interval to yield the probability.
+It is defined as follows
+$$
+\Pr (a \leq X \leq b) = \int_a^b f_X (x) dx
+$$
+In the continuous case the probability of a point always gives the probability 0, $ \Pr(X = x) = 0 $, which is why we need to evaluate it over an interval instead.

 # Stochastic process
 A stochastic process is a random process that is usually defined as a family of random variables.
 Thus, each random variable takes the value from the same mathematical space known as the @(state space)(state-space).